sigmaenigma/cloudflare-dns-updater/README.md

 # A suite of tools related to the CloudFlare API

 ## DNSRecordUpdate
-A replacement for a DynDNS service, [DNSRecordUpdate](https://github.com/sigmaenigma/CloudFlare/tree/ef10b37ee3ea586eb94fb2b80c51fc4c4389b897/DNSRecordUpdate) allows you to update a domain/subdomain in CloudFlare with your current IP address, running your own resources.
+A replacement for a DynDNS service, [DNSRecordUpdate](https://github.com/sigmaenigma/CloudFlare/tree/main/DNSRecordUpdate) allows you to update an **existing** domain/subdomain in CloudFlare with your current IP address, running your own resources.